kotoMJ/kotox-android/build-logic/README-POEDITOR.md

 In order to add module as a recipient of shared string resources do following steps:

-1) Ensure `build.gradle.kts` of that module defines `id("enter-poeditor")` gradle plugin.
+1) Ensure `build.gradle.kts` of that module defines `id("cz.kotox.android.poeditor")` gradle plugin.
-2) Add proper mapping of specific resource key expression to the target in `cz.kotox.android.poeditor.ResourceModuleMapping.kt`
+2) Ensure proper mapping of specific resource key expression to the target module in the `cz.kotox.android.poeditor.ResourceModuleMapping.kt`

 With above mentioned two steps fulfilled there will be proper `strings_*_shared.xml` generated in the module resources with `./gradlew importPoEditorStrings`